-8 of the Worst SEO Mistakes Even the Experts Make - Search Engine Journal
+10 of the Worst SEO Mistakes Even the Experts Make

 4. Failing to Reach Customers with Your Content

-Continuing this discussion, you need to have a strategy in place to actually get people to view your content.
+Continuing this discussion, you must have a strategy in place to actually get people to view your content.

-I believe that much of the industry and many businesses don’t invest as many resources into content promotion as they do production.
+I believe that much of the industry and many businesses don’t invest as many resources into content promotion as they do in production.

-Sure, you share your content over social media, but how much reach does it actually acquire without paid advertising?
+Sure, you share your content over social media.
+But how much reach does it actually acquire without paid advertising?

 Simply posting your latest article on your blog, social media channel, and e-newsletter limits its reach to a small percentage of your existing audience.

-If you’re looking to acquire new leads for your business, then you’ll need to invest more resources into promotional tactics.
-Some strategies include:
+If you’re looking to acquire new leads for your business, you’ll need to invest more resources into promotional tactics.

 - Paid social campaigns.

-- Targeted sharing using keyword optimized hashtags.
+- Targeted sharing using keyword-optimized hashtags.

 - Promoting content over influencer channels.